SDL Digital Patient

 2022

-- TransNorm: Transformer Provides a Strong Spatial Normalization Mechanism for a Deep Segmentation Model (Reza Azad, Mohammad T. Al-Antary, Moein Heidari, and Dorit Merhof), IEEE Access (accepted: 25.09.2022)
+- TransNorm: Transformer Provides a Strong Spatial Normalization Mechanism for a Deep Segmentation Model (Reza Azad, Mohammad T. Al-Antary, Moein Heidari, and Dorit Merhof), IEEE Access

-- Instance Segmentation of Dense and Overlapping Objects via Layering (Long Chen, Yuli Wu and Dorit Merhof), The British Machine Vision Conference (BMVC 2022) (accepted: 30.09.2022)
+- Instance Segmentation of Dense and Overlapping Objects via Layering (Long Chen, Yuli Wu and Dorit Merhof), The British Machine Vision Conference (BMVC 2022)

-- HiFormer: Hierarchical Multi-scale Representations Using Transformers for Medical Image Segmentation (Moein Heidari, Amirhossein Kazerouni, Milad Soltany, Reza Azad, Ehsan Khodapanah Aghdam, Julien Cohen-Adad, Dorit Merhof), IEEE/CVF Winter Conference on Applications of Computer Vision (WACV2023) (accepted: 10.10.2022)
+- HiFormer: Hierarchical Multi-scale Representations Using Transformers for Medical Image Segmentation (Moein Heidari, Amirhossein Kazerouni, Milad Soltany, Reza Azad, Ehsan Khodapanah Aghdam, Julien Cohen-Adad, Dorit Merhof), IEEE/CVF Winter Conference on Applications of Computer Vision (WACV2023)

 - P. Gräbel, J. Thull, M. Crysandt, B. M. Klinkhammer, P. Boor, T. H. Brümmendorf, and D. Merhof, “Analysis of automatically generated embedding guides for cell classification,” in IEEE International Conference on Image Processing Theory and Tools and Applications (IPTA), 2022

-- P. Gräbel, J. Thull, M. Crysandt, B. M. Klinkhammer, P. Boor, T. H. Brümmendorf, and D. Merhof, “Spatial maturity regression for the classification of hematopoietic cells,” in IEEE International Conference on Image Processing Theory and Tools and Applications (IPTA), 2022.
+- Qianqian Zhao, P. Gräbel, J. Thull, M. Crysandt, B. M. Klinkhammer, P. Boor, T. H. Brümmendorf, and D. Merhof, “Spatial maturity regression for the classification of hematopoietic cells,” in IEEE International Conference on Image Processing Theory and Tools and Applications (IPTA), 2022.